yluo39github/yluo39github.github.io/_pages/recruiting_ads.md

 **Prefer students already familiar with FPGA, Verilog, VHDL, and HLS.**

-**Note:** It's better to use an educational email to contact me.
-Responses to generic application emails cannot be guaranteed.
+---

+### Master Students at Binghamton University

+If you are a master's student at Binghamton University and interested in working with me, please email me the following materials:

+1. Your transcript or a list of your grades in **Computer Architecture** or **Security-related** courses.

+2. Choose **one paper** published between **2023 and 2025** in one of the four major security conferences (**USENIX Security**, **NDSS**, **CCS**, or **IEEE S&P**) that interests you.

+3. Carefully read the paper and identify **at least five technical or experimental limitations** in the work.
+These could relate to the methodology, assumptions, scalability, practicality, etc.

+4. Summarize your thoughts and critique in a **one-page report** (no formatting requirement).

+5. Send the report **along with your research interests** in the email.

+I'm happy to read thoughtful submissions aligned with my research areas.
+Please make sure to follow the above instructions carefully.

+---

-### Undergraduate or Master Students at Binghamton University
+### Undergraduate Students at Binghamton University

-If you are interested in conducting research or pursuing a graduation project with me, email me your thoughts after reading one of my recent paper.
+If you are interested in conducting research or pursuing a capston project with me, email me your thoughts after reading one of my recent paper.

+---